GAMMAGARD LIQUID FAQ

 How will I know if IV or SubQ is right for me?

 You and your healthcare provider will make this choice based on your medical and personal needs.
-You can learn about the benefits of IV and SubQ and download a chart comparing the two routes of administration in our section on choosing what's best for you.
+You can learn about the benefits of IV and SubQ and download a chart explaining the two routes of administration in our section on choosing what's best for you.

 Are there any special considerations for giving SubQ Ig to children?